Squiddleton/Paradigm/README.md

 ## Commands

-This is a non-exhaustive list of the bots' more unique commands that may require further explanation.
+This is a non-exhaustive list of the bot's more unique commands that may require further explanation.

 ### /milestone